Rahmaaaan/Taskflow/INSTALLATION.md

 # Installation Guide

-Set up Taskflow on your local machine for development and testing purposes with these steps:
+Here's a guide to setting up Taskflow on your local machine for development and testing.
+Make sure your system meets these prerequisites:

 ## Prerequisites

-Ensure your system fulfills these requirements before proceeding:
+Before you begin, ensure your system meets these requirements:

 - Have the latest versions of npm and Node.js installed.
 - Compatible with Windows, Linux, or macOS.